• Skip to primary navigation

 2. Add the soy sauce, miso, sugar, sesame oil and rice wine vinegar and mix well.

-3. You should be left with a thick sesame miso paste – the water from the silverbeet with mix with this and thin it just enough to coat the blanched silverbeet.
+3. You should be left with a thick sesame miso paste.
+The water from the silverbeet will thin it just enough to coat the blanched silverbeet.

 3 images showing process of making the Japanese sesame dressing: grind the sesame seeds, add the rest of the ingredients, mix well to produce a thick paste.

-Toast the sesame seeds: This enhances their nutty flavour, which makes the sesame miso dressing even more flavourful, all ready for the silverbeet to soak up all that flavour!
-Be careful not to burn them though, as they can burn easily!
+• Toast the sesame seeds: This enhances their nutty flavour, which makes the sesame miso dressing even more flavourful.
+Keep an eye on them as they can burn easily!

 close up of silverbeet in chopsticks about to be eaten, showing the light sesame dressing